MasonProtter/SumTypes.jl/README.md

 A julian implementation of sum types.
 Sum types, sometimes called 'tagged unions' are the type system equivalent of the [disjoint union](https://en.wikipedia.org/wiki/Disjoint_union) operation (which is *not* a union in the traditional sense).
-In a category theory perspective, sum types are interesting because they are *dual* to `Tuple`s.
+From a category theory perspective, sum types are interesting because they are *dual* to `Tuple`s.